symfony-si/symfony.si/README.md

 ## Installation

 Application is built with Symfony PHP framework (obviously) and is using Symfony Standard Edition.
 You can fork this project and send pull requests.
-Local installation can be done by following procedure:
+Local installation can be done by the following procedure:

 ```bash
 git clone git@github.com:your_username/symfony.si